History of Bates College

 The college went on to send one hundred and seventy-five students to the war, most famously Holman Melcher, Aaron Daggett, and James Porter.
-After the war, George Colby Chase became the first and only alumnus-president; he went on to establish the Outing Club, dismiss the college's first attempts at establishing secret societies, and created the Brooks Quimby Debate Council.
-The debate council's international success became linked with the college, contributing to its ensuing national prominence in U.S. higher education.
-In 1943, the V-12 Navy College Training Program was established seeing the enrollment of Robert F. Kennedy and the naming of a Victory Ship, the S.S.
+After the war, George Colby Chase became the first and only alumnus-president; he went on to establish the Outing Club and the Brooks Quimby Debate Council.
+In 1943, the V-12 Navy College Training Program was established seeing the enrollment of Robert F. Kennedy and the naming of the S.S.
 Bates Victory.
-Bates and Bowdoin joined Colby College to create the Colby-Bates-Bowdoin Consortium in 1964; this developed an already budding football and rowing rivalry.
-In 1970, the college completely secularized and built 22 new academic, residential and athletic facilities, including Pettengill Hall, the Residential Village, and the Bates College Coastal Center at Shortridge.
-In October 2002, Bates saw its first female president, Elaine Tuttle Hanson, ascend to the presidency to build "The Commons", and guide the college through the 2008 financial crisis and the Great Recession.
-Vice President of Institutional Policy of Harvard University, Clayton Spencer, assumed the presidency in 2012 and led the college into a modern era by instituting new fields of study, breaking fundraising records, building new dorms and launching the $300 million "Bates+You" fundraising campaign.
+From the 1970s to 1990s, the college secularized and built 22 new academic, residential and athletic facilities.
+Since the start of the 21st century, Bates history has been marked by financial growth, technological advancement, and increasing socioeconomic equality.